Reading the UK national version.Choose your region →

 What is this right?

-In England and Wales, your landlord cannot evict you without a court order.
-Changing the locks, removing your belongings, or threatening you to leave is illegal eviction.
+The single most important thing to know: in England and Wales, your landlord cannot evict you without a court order.
+Full stop.
+Changing the locks, removing your belongings, cutting off the gas, or harassing you to leave is illegal eviction under the Protection from Eviction Act 1977 — a criminal offence carrying up to 2 years in prison.

-• Anti-social behaviour (Ground 14): Can be immediate, no protected period.
+• Anti-social behaviour (Ground 14): can be immediate; no protected period.

-All fixed-term Assured Shorthold Tenancies convert to rolling periodic Assured Tenancies from 1 May 2026.
-Rents can only increase once per year via a Section 13 notice, and rental bidding (asking tenants to bid above the advertised price) is banned.
+Every existing fixed-term AST converts to a rolling periodic Assured Tenancy on 1 May 2026.
+Rents can only go up once a year through a Section 13 notice, and the new Act bans rental bidding — landlords can't legally ask prospective tenants to bid above the advertised rent.

 When does it apply?

-• Contact Shelter on 0808 800 4444 for free housing advice.
+• Call Shelter on 0808 800 4444 — free, expert housing advice.
+Citizens Advice is the other obvious port of call.

 What should you NOT do?